The Dashboard

 Queryable UI Elements

-Filter UI example
+Filter UI Example

-…adds response.status == 201 to your KFL statement, displaying only HTTP 201 responses in the live traffic stream.
+…adds response.status == 201 to your current query, filtering the stream to only include HTTP 201 responses.

 Dashboard URL